AshleyJohnson90/AshleyJohnson90.github.io/index.md

 The text-based adventure game allowed me to experiment with many different types of data structures like graphs, trees, and dictionaries to identify the optimal choice for the project.
 I was able to deep dive into topics that I previously had only surface-level knowledge of.
 That led me to settle on a graph data structure.
 From there I was able to research algorithms to traverse the graph, like depth-first search, breadth-first search, and Dijkstra's algorithm.
 I've gained an immense amount of knowledge on data structure and algorithms by finding the optimal solution for a real-world problem.

 Thank you for visiting my portfolio.
 I invite you to peruse my work and see how these projects highlight my skills and knowledge as a software engineer.
-Click the icon above to dive into my projects!
+Click [here](https://ashleyjohnson90.github.io/projects) or the icon at the top to dive into my projects!